 Here in Phase 2, we will be providing you step-by-step instructions for ensuring PDF accessibility and ADA compliance for more complex PDFs, like applications and forms.
 These applications and forms are critical for how government interacts, engages, and serves its residents.
 The problem with ADA compliance is that forms, interactive elements, and large data tables can create additional barriers for people with disabilities that often prevent individuals from accessing them with assistive technology like screen readers, speech navigation, and switch controls.

-We understand how complex and confusing pdf accessibility can be.
-To make things easier, The PDF accessibility Simplified guide is broken down into 3 manageable phases.
+We understand how complex and confusing PDF accessibility can be.
+To make things easier, the PDF Accessibility Simplified guide is broken down into 3 manageable phases.

 Table of Contents